quandaworld/santamazing/README.md

 ## Backstory

 Back in Vietnam when I was born, we didn’t have Santa.
 People still celebrated Christmas, but for the longest time, I thought maybe Santa just didn’t like hot and humid weather!
 So when I got this project assignment, I wanted to create something fun—something I never got to experience as a kid.
 That’s when I thought of Santa.
 At the time, I was quite deep into studying recursion, and one of the coolest recursive algorithms I came across was for generating mazes.
-That’s when I came up with the idea: a Santa-themed mazerunner game!
+That’s when I came up with the idea: a Santa-themed maze-running game!
 And that’s how Santamazing (Santa-Maze-Amazing) was born.

 ## Screenshots